fenago/pytest-quick-start-guide/testing-with-pytest/text-original.md

 **pytest-pycodestyle, pytest-pep8: Comply with Python’s Style Guide**

-PEP 8 is a style guide for Python code.^8 It is enforced for standard library
+PEP 8 is a style guide for Python code.
+It is enforced for standard library

 code, and is used by many—if not most—Python developers, open source or

 otherwise.
-The pycodestyle^9 command-line tool can be used to check Python
+The pycodestyle command-line tool can be used to check Python

 source code to see if it complies with PEP 8.
-Use the pytest-pycodestyle plugin^10
+Use the pytest-pycodestyle plugin0

 to run pycodestyle on code in your project, including test code, with the --pep8

 flag.
-The pycodestyle tool used to be called pep8,^11 and pytest-pep8^12 is available if
+The pycodestyle tool used to be called pep8,1 and pytest-pep82 is available if

 you want to run the legacy tool.